InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 > *The minimum heartbeat period is 500ms.
 Thus, the period you set should be larger than or equal to 500ms.
 If the period is less than 500ms, it will be automatically set to 500ms.*

 ### **Successful Pairing Notification: 0xA03B**
 This command indicates that all slaves are successfully paired with the master.
-This is a notification command on the master side, which will be automatically sent when all slaves are successfully paired with the master.
+This is a notification command on the master side, which will be automatically sent to the host when all slaves are successfully paired with the master.

 Notification:   **0xA0 0x3B 0x00 0x01 B0**
 |Byte|Comment|